prabhu43/cka-exam/artifacts/section-5/01-pods.md

 `Pending` - The Pod has not yet begun executing Init Containers `PodInitializing` or `Running`	- The Pod has already finished executing Init Containers

+Note: InitContainers will run in sequence.
+If there are 4 init containers, one by one will run.
+After all are completed only, pod will go PodInitializing/Running status

 ## Determine the Reason for Pod Failure